windup/intellij-mta/README.md

 * Java Platform, `JDK version 11` with `JAVA_HOME` environment variable
 * A minimum of `4 GB RAM`; 8 GB recommended

-> Tip: The mtr-cli can be installed from within IntelliJ once the plugin has been installed.
+> Tip: The windup-cli can be installed from within IntelliJ once the plugin has been installed.

 =======